-All activity through March 31, 2021 relates to the Company's formation, the initial public offering ("Initial Public Offering"), which is described below, and subsequent to the Initial Public Offering, identifying a target company for a Business Combination.
+All activity through September 30, 2021 relates to the Company's formation, the initial public offering ("Initial Public Offering"), which is described below, and subsequent to the Initial Public Offering, identifying a target company for a Business Combination.
 The Company will not generate any operating revenues until after the completion of a Business Combination, at the earliest.
-The Company will generate non-operating income in the form of interest income from the proceeds derived from the Initial Public Offering.
-The Company has selected December 31 as its fiscal year end.
+The Company generates non-operating income in the form of interest income from the investment held in the Trust Account (as defined below), along with income or loss from the change in fair value of the warrant liabilities.